tmnolan/BR-Receptors/README.md

 > library(BSgenome)

-Example of the seed file, fasta and gtf files can be found in this repo.
-The fasta and gtf files are which you can configure your customization.
+Example of the seed file, fasta files can be found in this repo.
+The fasta files are which you can configure your customization.
+Noticed that the gtf file used for read alignment (e.g. kallisto-bustools) needs to be edited so that it is compatible with the customized genome.

 > forgeBSgenomeDataPkg("path/to/my/seed")